How to Teach Executive Functioning to Struggling Students

 Posted by Erica Warren on

-Many teachers are miffed when apparently simple tasks such as using an agenda or turning in an assignment is difficult for their students.
+Many teachers are miffed when apparently simple tasks, such as using an agenda or turning in an assignment, are difficult for their students.
 Many of my own students have shared that some teachers impose very strict rules and regulations about both recording assignments and due dates.
 In fact, I have witnessed policies that are so rigid, a zero is imposed if an assignment is even a minute late.

 Don't Punish - Instruct